 Yosemite Falls offers yet another iconic view.
 The park's tallest and most imposing waterfall (and the 6th tallest in the world) is actually made of three drops, each more powerful than the last.
 It's at its peak in the spring when snow melt and rain swell the flow.
 You can see it from all over the park, but hiking up to it really highlights how massive it is.

-Grab your camera (digital or traditional) and head to the nearby Ansel Adams Gallery, which offers free "Camera Walks," led by staff photographers who will brief you not only on how to use your camera to capture landscape photography and take pictures that will make your friends super jealous, but they'll also teach you about famed landscape photographer Ansel Adams, and about Yosemite itself.
+Grab your camera and head to the nearby Ansel Adams Gallery, which offers free "Camera Walks," led by staff photographers who will brief you not only on how to use your camera to capture landscape photography and take pictures that will make your friends super jealous, but they'll also teach you about famed landscape photographer Ansel Adams, and about Yosemite itself.
 The gallery is worth exploring as well, seeing the park through Ansel Adams' eyes is pretty inspiring.

 Half Dome is one of the park's most challenging hikes, but it requires no actual climbing skills and should be well-marked enough for older kids to complete.
 It's 17 miles and part of it involves helping yourself along with wooden planks and metal cables.
 You'll also need a permit.
 Otherwise, watching hikers make the final ascent from the meadow below is almost as intense.